sean-conkie/BigQuerySQLFormatter-extension/docs/source/index.rst

 * Formatting: Provides tools to format SQL queries according to predefined styles, making the code more readable and maintainable.
 * Language Server Integration: Utilizes a language server to offer real-time feedback and suggestions as users write SQL queries.
 * Support for Multiple SQL Dialects: While aimed at BigQuery use, the extension supports various SQL dialects, including standard SQL and GoogleSQL, ensuring compatibility with different BigQuery environments.
-* Best Practices Enforcement: Encourages the use of best practices in SQL query writing, such as preferring LEFT JOIN over RIGHT JOIN for better readability and maintainability.
+* Best Practices Enforcement: Encourages the use of best practices in SQL query writing, such as preferring LEFT join over RIGHT join for better readability and maintainability.

 This extension is particularly useful for developers and data analysts who frequently write and maintain BigQuery SQL queries, providing them with tools to improve code quality and productivity.